cmickeyb/pdo-contracts/example-contract/README.md

   you customize your own contract family, you will need to update information about the mapping between contract types and compiled contract code.

-* The `example` directory in this specific contract family contains code and definitions that are used by the source files in the `contracts` directory.
-That is, the source files in the `contracts` directory tend to specify methods that are defined in the source files in the `example` directory.
-The use of a separate `example` directory makes it possible to share code between contracts and even between contract families.

 * The `pdo` directory is the root of the Python modules associated with the contract family.
 The Python modules contain plugins for the